-RRHA has updated its written grievance procedures for both LIPH and HCV programs in accordance with HUD notice PIH-2020-32.
-Specifically, RRHA has now included language in the ACOP and Administrative Plan that allows for remote grievance hearings in certain circumstances.
+RRHA has updated its written grievance procedures for LIPH programs in accordance with HUD notice PIH-2020-32.
+Specifically, RRHA has now included language in the ACOP that allows for remote grievance hearings in certain circumstances.

 A summary of all changes to RRHA's ACOP and Administrative Plan are attached to this Plan as Exhibits B.1-2 and B.1-3, respectively.